Guide for the functions and features of Zone4 mobile Android App.

 Registering the App with your Organization

 To assign times recorded through the app to an actual race, it needs to be linked to your club account in Zone4.
-To do this, first find the code on the Course Setup page of your race on the website:
+To do this, click the timing devices button on your club’s home page where you will find the device authentication code:

 Then in the app, go to Settings under the ⋮ menu, select Club pin code.
 Enter the code, click OK, and you should see your phone show up in the list of devices that can be added to your race.

 The Keypad is the manual data entry option on the Zone4 Android App.
 This can be used either as a backup timing system or as the primary timing system for small events or events with low volume.

 - The functionality is very straight forward.
 Simply enter bib numbers of racers using the keypad then press enter at the bottom of the screen.
-These steps are pictured right.
+These steps are pictured.

 - The times will be recorded at the moment when you press enter.
 You will then be able to see the time displayed at the top of the screen.
 When, on the left of the time entered, it says “synced” (as is shown) it means the time has been synced with Zone4’s online timing system.
 Otherwise it will say “local”.

 - You can use the backspace icon to erase bib numbers before they’ve been entered.
-Note that you cannot delete times once they have been entered because they likely already been synced.
+Note that you cannot delete times once they have been entered because they are likely already synced.
 Any modifications have to be made in the online Zone4 timing software.
-You can also use the C button on the keypad to erase bibs before they’ve been entered as is pictured below.

 - Once you have many times, you will be able to scroll through them or use the search function as pictured below to find the times you’re looking for.